acairncross/clash-ulx3s-examples/README.md

 you can use to synthesise a bitstream, program it on to an FPGA and interact with it.

-The top entities/synthesis annotations and Makefile are all specific to the ULX3S board, as is the PLL primitive, but otherwise the designs are FPGA/board agnostic.
+Much of the designs are FPGA/board agnostic, but there are a few ECP5 specific primitives, and the top entities/synthesis annotations and Makefile are specific to the ULX3S board.

 ## Example designs